-If a student requires a scribe due to a recently-occurring, though temporary, illness or injury, an Appendix G: Emergency Accommodations Form must be completed and kept on file at the school.
+If a student requires a scribe due to a recently-occurring, though temporary, illness or injury, an Appendix E: Use of an Emergency Accommodation on an Illinois Assessment of Readiness must be completed and kept on file at the school.

-If a student requires a scribe due to an ongoing inability to express his or her responses through writing/keyboarding, this should be documented in evaluation summaries from locally-administered diagnostic assessments, and must be listed in the student's IEP or 504 plan.
-The student should be receiving ongoing, intensive instruction and/or interventions to learn written expression, as deemed appropriate by the IEP team or 504 Plan Coordinator.
+If a student requires a scribe due to an ongoing inability to express his or her responses through writing/keyboarding, this should be documented in evaluation summaries from locally-administered diagnostic assessments, and must be listed in the student's IEP, ISP, or 504 plan.
+The student should be receiving ongoing, intensive instruction and/or interventions to learn written expression, as deemed appropriate by the IEP team, ISP team, or 504 Plan Coordinator.

-The use of a scribe is permitted in the following the Illinois Assessment of Readiness:
+The use of a scribe is permitted in the following the Illinois Assessments of Readiness: